ishantguptakrishna/Satellite-Image-Land-Use-Classifier-Temporal-Change-Detector/project_demonstration/README.md

-Here is the complete video demonstration of the project.
+Here is the complete screenshots of the project.